Grizzlies hang onto lead this time, beat Thunder 110-97

 OKLAHOMA CITY (AP) — Jonas Valanciunas scored 21 points, Jaren Jackson Jr. added 20 and the Memphis Grizzlies held onto the lead this time against Oklahoma City, beating the Thunder 110-97 Thursday night in the second meeting between the teams in eight days.

-Tyus Jones added 15 points on 6-of-7 shooting for Memphis, which blew a 24-point third-quarter lead during its last visit to Oklahoma City on December 18 and lost 126-122.
+Tyus Jones added 15 points off the bench on 6-of-7 shooting for Memphis, which blew a 24-point third-quarter lead during its last visit to Oklahoma City on Dec.
+18 and lost 126-122.
 That started a stretch in which the Grizzles dropped three out of four games.

+Memphis didn’t trail after the first quarter.
+The Grizzlies led by nine in the first and were up 49-47 at halftime.
+They extended their advantage to double digits for the first time at 79-67 on a 3-pointer by Jones with 2:53 left in the third quarter and were up 86-74 at the end of the period.

+Memphis pushed its lead to 20 with 9:10 left after six straight points by Valanciunas.
+Oklahoma City pulled to 106-97 with 2:15 remaining, but Schroder missed an open 3 on the Thunder’s next possession and Valanciunas dunked at the other end with 1:25 to go.

-Brandon Clarke scored 15 points for Memphis, going 6 of 7 from the floor.
+Brandon Clarke scored 13 points for Memphis, going 5 of 6 from the floor.

 TIP-INS